 If it’s one thing social media marketers need – and sometimes sorely lack – it’s a sense of perspective (and perhaps a sense of humor).

 Laughing at companies who hand their social media efforts over to the intern has become a venerable sport on the Intertubes, but Dilbert looks at company-sponsored social media from the reverse angle – where a company decides to try this “newfangled” stuff but doesn’t actually want anyone to practice it:

 (Show of hands from anyone who’s experienced this firsthand?)

 For 28 years I've worked as a copywriter.
-Despite that, I retain a youthful appearance and remain mostly sane.
+I'm also the father of two little girls.
+Despite these things, I retain a youthful appearance and remain mostly sane.

 I may be a copywriter, but the Underground reflects my interest in writing and other writers.
 If you're looking for useful SEO advice, you're probably in the wrong place.